Although the U.S. presidential election will soon be over that hasn’t stopped companies from complaining the election has not been good for business.

 For some, like PulteGroup (NYSE:PHMC) CEO Ryan Marshall, the problem revolves around potential homebuyers pausing to wait for results in order to see the impact on everything from earning power to job growth to the general climate in the event there is a shift of political power.

 Wagler wasn’t concerned about who wins, just that it would be prudent to wait and see what happens with potential construction projects in 2017 and throughout the first half of next year.

-Group 1 Automotive (NYSE:GPIC), the third-largest automotive dealer in the U.S. and its CEO Earl Hesterberg is anxious to see what public mood is after the election.
+Group 1 Automotive (NYSE:GPIA), the third-largest automotive dealer in the U.S. and its CEO Earl Hesterberg is anxious to see what public mood is after the election.
 From Hesterberg’s viewpoint, the current cycle has created a lot of distraction, something he hopes disappears after the election.

 From the perspective of BJ's Restaurant (NASDAQ:BJRIC) chain, softer days around the presidential election (depressed appetites?) could join a weekend Christmas Eve and Christmas Day to have a negative impact on comp sales this year.

 When it comes to fallout from this year’s election, one great unknown is the role a lack of consumer confidence has played.
 As of the end of October, the Consumer Confidence Index dropped 5%, the lowest level since May.